There are severeal carrier styles available. Which one is right for you?

 Fold the remaining strap into a loop and knot at the base of the shoulder.

-Roll up the body of the carrier firmly.
+Place the looped shoulder strap across the top of the carrer and roll up the body of the carrier firmly.

 Roll the hood tightly leaving the ties free.